valueflows/valueflows/mkdocs/docs/concepts/flows.md

 Claims resemble Commitments, but are initiated by the receiver, not the provider.
 An Economic Event can trigger a reciprocal Claim.
 Claims sometimes do not have to actually be saved, often they can be implied from an Economic Event and an Agreement.
 For example, if Alice has agreed to sell Bob some carrots for $2, then if Alice delivers the carrots to Bob, she has an implicit claim for $2 from Bob.

-### Recipe Flow

-[Recipes](recipes.md) are used to create plans, and the Recipe Flow can create a corresponding Intent or a Commitment in a Plan, depending on if all the agents are known and the level of certainty of the planning.

 ## Timeline, plans and observations

 The figure below shows that Economic Events have to be observed and for that reason only appear as records of the past.
 Future plans get represented with Intents and Commitments.